luna1902/Calculator/README.md

 # Calculator
-A simple calculator made and designed using html and css view the master branch
+A simple calculator made and designed using html and css--------- view the master branch